Lachine Canal: Development

 Two people skate on the frozen canal.
 (January 2011).

 At its zenith from 1880 to 1940, the industrial and manufacturing area adjacent to the canal was once the largest in Canada in terms of both the number of firms and diversity of its output.
 At one time, over 20% of the workforce of the Island of Montreal was employed in its factories.
 Given its historic importance, the "Lachine Canal Manufacturing Complex" was designated a National Historic Site of Canada in 1996, in addition to the designation already enjoyed by the canal itself.

 The Lachine Canal fell victim to deindustrialization.
 Many of the factories that lined the Lachine Canal were torn down and replaced by houses and apartments.
 By 1990 there was the feeling that the area's industrial history was being forgotten.
 In response, the Historic Sites and Monuments Board named the Lachine Canal "Lachine Canal Manufacturing Complex".
 The area was renovated after Parks Canada took over the Administration.

 Atwater Market was built as a public works project during the depression era.
 The site was originally the William Rutherford lumberyard.
 The building has served many purposes, but it has been a market since 1982.

 Over the last two decades, the canal has seen a large increase in residential and commercial development.
 In what was originally a very heavy industrial neighbourhood, Pointe-Saint-Charles and Saint-Henri have become very up-and-coming districts.
 House values have skyrocketed and many real estate developers have turned the century-old industrial factories and warehouses, like that of Dominion Textiles (5524 Saint-Patrick, now Complexe Dompark) & Simmons Bedding Company (4710 St-Ambroise, now Complexe Canal Lachine) into loft buildings.
 Complexe Dompark recently celebrated its 100th anniversary and now houses more than 90 multimedia, fashion, publishing and service industry-based companies in custom designed lofts.
 The area around the Atwater Market has become one of Montreal's most desirable residential areas for condo owners.
 Much of this is thanks to the continued effort to clean up the Canal.

 The old Redpath Sugar refinery at the corner of Saint Patrick Street and Rue de Montmorency is now partially Lofts Redpath, converted after being abandoned since 1980.

 Recreation

 The Lachine Canal became obsolete when the St. Lawrence Seaway opened up.
 The last of the industries still using the Canal system ended in 1970.

 Managed by Parks Canada, the Lachine Canal reopened in 2002 as a pleasure boating area.
-They offers a wide array of activities such as kayaking, canoeing, paddleboarding and initiation to camping.
+They offer a wide array of activities such as kayaking, canoeing, paddleboarding and initiation to camping.
 A bike path also runs along the entire canal, which in 2009, placed third on Time Magazine's list of the top 10 urban bike paths in the world.